 Notes

-1 This is a compilation of the Mines Safety and Inspection Act 1994 and includes the amendments made by the other written laws referred to in the following table 2, 3.
+1 This reprint is a compilation as at 4 February 2011 of the Mines Safety and Inspection Act 1994 and includes the amendments made by the other written laws referred to in the following table 3, 4.
 The table also contains information about any reprint.

 Compilation table